- Total revenue (TR): This is the total income a firm receives. This will equal price × quantity

 - Therefore profit is maximised where MR = MC

 This occurs when TR = TC.
-This is the break-even point for a firm.
-It is the minimum profit level to keep the firm in the industry in the long run
+This is the break-even point for a firm (P2).
+It is the minimum profit level to keep the firm in the industry in the long run.

 - If AR > ATC The firm is making supernormal profits

-If AR= ATC The firm is making normal profits
+- If AR= ATC The firm is making normal profits.
+This is the ‘break-even’ price.

-- In the short run it is best to keep producing because it has already paid for its fixed costs.
+- If AR< ATC but AR > AVC. it is making an operating profit, and is covering its variable costs.
+However it is making an economic loss because it can not cover its fixed costs as well.
+At this level (P1-P2) In the short run it is best to keep producing because it has already paid for its fixed costs.
 It is at least making a contribution to its fixed costs

-Difficulties in Maximizing Profits: In the real world it is more difficult for firms to max profits because they do not have access to costs and MR easily, it is difficult to predict
+- In the real world it is more difficult for firms to maximise profits because they do not have access to costs and marginal revenue data easily, it is difficult to predict.